YouTube has the lowest ROI of any platform I’ve used thus far.

 For YouTube Cameras check out my Vlogging Camera Guide

+My videos don’t get viewed really on the edgeofdavid YouTube channel.
 At least for the sort of content I’ve been producing.
-I need to change it up and reevaluate what I’m doing as my YouTube channel is not getting any views.
-As it simply seems my travel vids get no love from the YouTube.
+I need to either 1 – change it up and create different videos by reevaluating what I’m doing as my YouTube channel or I simply need to be more prolific and create more videos.

 I look at whats working on other channel, I create my own take and it get’s 20 views then dies.
 Other channels create a tutorial video on setting up WordPress, I make a video that goes WAY more into depth and again it just gets a tiny amount of views while other videos get thousands and thousands of views.